Queen Elizabeth II's coffin is currently lying in state at Westminster Hall in London, where it will remain until her funeral on Monday.

 The coffin—which made its way through Scotland and Edinburgh before heading to Buckingham Palace a final time—has been adorned with multiple floral tributes since her death on September 8.

 Ahead, we track the meaning of each tribute.

 For a procession that brought the coffin from Buckingham Palace to Westminster Hall, the late monarch's casket was draped in the Royal Standard, or a flag that represents the sovereign, according to The Independent.
 Additionally, the Imperial State Crown was perched on top of a velvet cushion and placed next to a wreath of flowers.

 The wreath was composed of pine from the gardens at Balmoral and lavender from Windsor, according to The Independent.
 It also included white roses, dahlias, rosemary, and pittosporum.
 Generally, white roses are regarded to symbolise innocence and reverence.

 This arrangement seemed to honour the queen's late husband, Prince Philip, Duke of Edinburgh, who passed away last year.
+Per Hello! magazine, Queen Elizabeth personally selected the wreath that was placed on his coffin.
 It featured white lilies, roses, freesia, wax flower, jasmine, and sweet peas, the last of which represent farewells and departures.

 You Might Also Like